artlurg431/CarbScan-Self-Checkout-Machine/README.md

 # CarbScan-Self-Checkout-Machine
 A roblox studio free self checkout machine

+If you came here from the settings module from CarbEAS you can find the setup proccess [here](https://github.com/artlurg431/CarbEAS-EAS-Alarm-For-Roblox)

 You can get the model in the release or the toolbox for a more stable but less updated version

 This will be a long list on how to use this model